kbrugh/meditation/README.md

 At the very least, we know placebos ARE a verifiable reality.
 This is why the PLACEBO EFFECT MUST BE TAKEN INTO ACCOUNT in scientific studies if they are to be generally accepted.

 Personally, I have always been a fan of the scientific method.
-However, when it comes to advancing neurotechnology, let's all just admit we don't that much yet.
+However, when it comes to advancing neurotechnology, let's all just admit we are still in the early stages of knowledge.
+Why preclude the development of potentially paradigm-shifting tools just because we're still learning?
 If I were to entertain a perspective counter to mainstream science, it would be influenced by the ideas of epistemological anarchism.
 As the scientific philosopher P.K.
 Feyerabend says in Against Method, "anything goes."

 https://en.wikipedia.org/wiki/Placebo